goxixi/motion-planning/README.md

 # Statement
-I am learning motion-planning algorithms, so I plan to implement some classic ones to make me understand them much deeplier in C++ or Matlab.
+I am learning motion-planning algorithms, so I plan to implement some classical ones in C++, which may make me understand them much deeplier.

 By the way, this is my first public repo!